Bilateral cingulotomy: Target

 Moreover, OCD has been associated with a malformation of the basal ganglia.
 The function of this part of the human brain has been mapped to be composed of fiber tracks associated with numerous parallel cortico-striato-thalamocortical circuits (CSTC), which are involved in sensorimotor, motor, oculomotor as well as the cognitive processes that are manifested by the limbic system.
 This pathway involves GABAergic inhibitory projections that serve as one of the means of communication between the different structures involved.
 It has been hypothesized that some forms of OCD are a result of disinhibition of one or several of the circuits that operate in the CSTC.
 This is also indicated by a finding that showed a significant decrease in intracortical inhibition in OCD patients.
 Thus, lesions in the anterior cingulate cortex might contribute to the lessening of the disinhibition effect.
 This hypothesis has been confirmed by another study, which assessed the cortical inhibitory and excitatory mechanisms in OCD.
 The study measured the excitability of the motor cortex, as well as intracortical inhibition in OCD patients and a control group of healthy individuals.
 The results showed a significant decrease in intracortical inhibition, which resulted in a slowdown of interstimulus intervals by 3 ms. In addition to its proximity to and association with the limbic system and the amygdala in particular, which plays a key role in emotional experience, the anterior cingulate cortex shares afferent and efferent pathways with a number of thalamic nuclei as well as the posterior cingulate and part of some parietal, frontal and supplementary motor cortex.
-All these underline the high likelihood that the anterior cingulate cortex must have some involvement in OCD.

 Functional MRI analyses of the anterior cingulate cortex have also led to the introduction of bilateral cingulotomy for the treatment of chronic pain.
 Such application was introduced since the anterior cingulate cortex has been found to be related to the processing of nociceptive information input.
 In particular, the role of the anterior cingulate cortex is in the interpretation of how a stimulus affects a person rather than its actual physical intensity.